Sail128/NeuRBF/blogpost.md

-# Reproduction and ablation study of "NeuRBF: ANeural Fields Representation with Adaptive Radial Basis Functions"
+# Reproduction and ablation study of "NeuRBF: A Neural Fields Representation with Adaptive Radial Basis Functions"

 This blog post documents the results of the reproduction and ablation study of Group 42 as part of the CS4240 Deep Learning 2023-24 course.